d-beck/shopify-partner-agreement/shopify-partner-terms.md

 #### 1\.
 Theme Requirements

 1. Theme Developers are permitted to develop Themes for Merchants to be distributed in the Shopify Theme Store.
-Theme Developer selects the purchase price for the Theme, provided that the price is within Shopify’s current Theme pricing guidelines.
-All Themes are subject to approval and acceptance by Shopify and Shopify retains the right to remove a Select Theme (as defined in Section 2 below) from the Shopify Theme Store at any time and for any reason.
+Select Themes (as defined in Section 2 below) developed for Shopify Merchants, may be made accessible to Shopify Merchants only through the Shopify Theme Store.
+The Theme Developer selects the purchase price for the Theme, provided that the price is within Shopify’s current Theme pricing guidelines.
+All Themes are subject to approval and acceptance by Shopify and Shopify retains the right to remove a Select Theme from the Shopify Theme Store at any time and for any reason.

-2. Theme Developers must follow all Shopify guidelines set out here [help.shopify.com/themes/development/theme-store-requirements](https://help.shopify.com/themes/development/theme-store-requirements) with respect to their Theme.
+2. Theme Developers must follow all Shopify guidelines set out at [https://shopify.dev/themes/store/requirements](https://shopify.dev/themes/store/requirements) with respect to their Theme.

 3. Each Theme Developer represents and warrants that it has obtained all necessary right, title and interest in and to the images, fonts, designs, plugins, templates, software or other assets that are distributed with a Select Theme in the Shopify Theme Store.
 Theme Developer further represents and warrants that no part of the Theme will violate or infringe upon any copyright or any other rights whatsoever of any third party.

 #### 2\.
-Revenue Sharing Plans for Theme Developers
+Revenue Sharing Plans and Fees for Theme Developers

-The **“Theme Plan”** is a revenue sharing plan which allocates revenue between Shopify and a Theme Developer whose Theme has been selected to be sold through the Shopify Theme Store (each such Theme, a **“Select Theme”**).
-Under the Theme Plan, a Theme Developer is entitled to either: (a) seventy percent (70%) of the total revenues from the sale of such Select Theme, with Shopify being entitled to the remaining thirty percent (30%), where the Theme Developer will support the Select Theme as set out here [themes.shopify.com/services/themes/guidelines](https://themes.shopify.com/services/themes/guidelines) (the **“Developer Supported Model”**), or (b) fifty percent (50%) of the total revenues from the sale of such Select Theme, with Shopify being entitled to the remaining fifty (50%), where the Theme Developer chooses to have Shopify support the Select Theme as set out here [themes.shopify.com/services/themes/guidelines](https://themes.shopify.com/services/themes/guidelines) (the **“Shopify Supported Model”**).
+1. The **“Theme Plan”** is a revenue sharing plan which allocates revenue between Shopify and a Theme Developer whose Theme has been selected to be sold through the Shopify Theme Store (each such Theme, a **“Select Theme”**).
+Unless otherwise indicated in this Agreement, in any Additional Terms, agreed to by Shopify in writing or required by Shopify from time to time, the Theme Plan will apply as follows:

+    1. A Theme Developer owes Shopify, per calendar year, (a) zero percent (0%) of the first USD $1 million of the total revenues from the sale of the Theme Developer’s Select Themes (**“USD $1 million threshold”**), and (b) fifteen percent (15%) of any such revenues exceeding the USD $1 million threshold.
+    2. The Theme Plan applies to Theme Developers in accordance with the requirements set out at: [https://shopify.dev/themes/store/revenue-share](https://shopify.dev/themes/store/revenue-share), or as otherwise set out by Shopify from time to time.
+    3. For the purposes of this Section C.1.2.1:

+        1.  if a Theme Developer has more than one Associated Theme Developer Account, the USD $1 million threshold will be calculated based on the total revenues from the sale of all Select Themes of the Theme Developer and all Associated Theme Developer Accounts;
+        2.  the calendar year resets annually at 00:00 ET on January 1, regardless of a Theme Developer’s time zone; and
+        3.  any gross Theme revenues for a Partner Account will be set to USD $0.00 on September 15, 2021 at 13:00 ET and on January 1 of each subsequent calendar year.
+    4.  **Fees**.
+Unless otherwise agreed to in writing by Shopify, any Select Theme is subject to a 2.9% Processing Fee.

 #### 3\.
 Additional Shopify Trademark Use Rights for Theme Developers